-You could analyse who these Repeat Purchasers are - where they’re located, the devices they use, the campaigns through which you acquired them etc. For example, if you see that most of the users in this segment, unlike the Churning Users segment, are located in London and New York, perhaps this was a result of some highly effective offline PR campaigns you ran in these locations.
+You could analyze who these Repeat Purchasers are - where they’re located, the devices they use, the campaigns through which you acquired them, etc. For example, if you see that most of the users in this segment, unlike the Churning Users segment, are located in London and New York, perhaps this was a result of some highly effective offline PR campaigns you ran in these locations.

 Similarly, for Churning Users you may find that you acquired these users specifically through a social media campaign advertising your annual discount sale.
 As a result, some made a purchase and never came back, while the rest simply browsed through your site and left.
 Perhaps a majority of them were deal shoppers and weren't motivated enough to visit your app/website again.

-You can also understand what you’re doing right to engage the Repeat Purchasers and how you could improve your engagements efforts with Churning Users.
-Hence, your campaigns can further be refined by breaking down Churning Users into micro-segments by their behaviour.
+You can also understand what you’re doing right to engage the Repeat Purchasers and how you could improve your engagement efforts with Churning Users.
+Hence, your campaigns can further be refined by breaking down Churning Users into micro-segments by their behavior.
 A few parameters of segmentation could include;

 - Products viewed

 - Items added to cart but not purchased yet and so on.